Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Additional K-shot experiments

 Next, we report additional results for K-shot adaptation in the control suite.
 In \cref{fig:kshot_abs} we report the absolute values achieved by each method obtained (in the exact same setup as in \cref{fig:kshot}).
 That is, we report $r_{\text{method}}$ for each method (instead of $r_{\text{method}}/r_{\text{baseline}}$ as in \cref{fig:kshot}).
 Additionally, we report $r_{\text{baseline}}$, which is the "Single policy baseline" (blue) in \cref{fig:kshot_abs}.
 Inspecting \cref{fig:kshot_abs}, we can see that all the methods deteriorate in performance as the magnitude of the perturbation increases.
 However, the performance of DOMiNO (orange) deteriorates slower than that of the other methods.
 We can also see that the performance of the no diversity baseline is similar when it learns $10$ policies (red) and a single policy (blue), which indicates that when the algorithm maximize only the extrinsic reward, it finds the same policy again and again with each of the $10$ policies.

-Next, we inspect a wider range of hyper parameters for the SMERL and Multi-Objective methods.
-Concretely, for DOMiNO and SMERL $\alpha=0.9$, for SMERL $c_d \in [0.5, 1, 2, 5]$ and for Multi-Objective $c_e \in [0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.9]$ and all methods are trained with $10$ policies.
+Next, we inspect a wider range of hyper parameters for the SMERL and linear combination methods.
+Concretely, for DOMiNO and SMERL $\alpha=0.9$, for SMERL $c_d \in [0.5, 1, 2, 5]$ and for linear combination $c_e \in [0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.9]$ and all methods are trained with $10$ policies.
 These values correspond to the values that we considered in \cref{fig:10_latent_qd_summary}.

 Inspecting \cref{fig:kshot_full} we can see that the best methods overall are DOMiNO and SMERL (with $c_d=1$).
-We can also see that DOMiNO and SMERL consistently outperform the multi-objective baseline for many hyper parameter values.
-This is consistent with our results in \cref{fig:10_latent_qd_summary} which suggest that the Multi-Objective method tends to be either diverse or high performing and fails to capture a good balance in between.
+We can also see that DOMiNO and SMERL consistently outperform the linear combination baseline for many hyper parameter values.
+This is consistent with our results in \cref{fig:10_latent_qd_summary} which suggest that the linear combination method tends to be either diverse or high performing and fails to capture a good balance in between.
 Lastly, it is reasonable that SMERL and DOMiNO perform similar since they are both valid solutions to the same CMDP.
 However, SMERL comes an with additional hyper parameter $c_d$ that may be tricky to tune in some situations.
 For example, trying to tune $c_d$ based on the results in the vanilla domain (picking the upper-right most point in \cref{fig:10_latent_qd_summary}) led us to choose $c_d=0.5$ for SMERL, instead of $1$.
 The Lagrange multipliers formulation in DOMiNO does not have this challenge as it does not have an extra hyper parameter.